Riva3000/AnimChainsSheetPacker/README.md

 - AnimChainsSheetPackerGUI
     Windows GUI frontend for the library.
-    Not yet finished and probably unstable.
-Do not use with live data.
+    Not fully finished.
+May be unstable.